Updating a Translation Memory

 tu.Format = TranslationUnitFormat.SDLTradosStudio2009;

-TUs may be created by filling a TM through interactive translation, from translation suggestions provided by a machine translation system, alignment of existing documents, etc. If you want to indicate the origin of a given TU, you can apply the TranslationUnitOrigin property.
-In the example below the TU origin is set to TM (i.e. generated by filling a translation memory through interactive translation):
+TUs may come from interactive translation, machine translation, document alignment, or other sources.
+If you want to indicate the origin of a TU, set the TranslationUnitOrigin property.
+In the example below, the TU origin is set to TM.

 tu.Origin = TranslationUnitOrigin.TM;

-The full function for adding a TU looks as shown below:
+The full method for adding a TU looks like this:

 public void AddTu(string tmPath)